Long distance vs cross country: what counts as long distance?

 It stops winning when: the truck size jumps from 20' to 26', you need a tow dolly for a car, the route adds mountain passes, or you would rather work two extra days than spend two days driving.

-- Hiring loaders at one or both ends (2 people, 2 hours, $300–$500) often pays for itself in injury risk avoided
+- Hiring loaders at one or both ends is billed by crew size and hour, and often pays for itself in injury risk avoided

 - Drop fees vary wildly by lane — quote the route both ways